wpekaclub/wplocalplus-lite/README.txt

 == Features ==

+= EASILY MANAGE YOUR BUSINESS DIRECTORY =

+- Create Unlimited Directories.

+- Create / Update Place Types - Categories, Locations, Reviews per directory listing.

+- Import and Export directory content.

+- No Coding Required: Use WordPress Editor to create / update directory content.

 WP Local Plus comes with the following features:

-- EASILY MANAGE YOUR BUSINESS DIRECTORY

-- Create Unlimited Directories

-- Create / Update Place Types - Categories, Locations, Reviews per directory listing

-- Import and Export directory content

-- No Coding Required: Use WordPress Editor to create / update directory content

 - Fully customizable business place that you can edit just like a WordPress post or page.